Taniksha2004/Portfolio-Website/README.md

 **Deployment**

 This portfolio is deployed and hosted on Vercel.
 The platform's seamless integration with GitHub allows for continuous deployment, meaning any new commits pushed to the main branch will automatically trigger a new build and update the live site.

--portfolio <!-- Replace with your repo link if different -->